Lochaline

 Lochaline (Loch Àlainn) is the main village in the Morvern area of Highland, Scotland.
+Historian ‘Philip Gaskell’ records that, at the time of the Highland Clearances, in about 1830, John Sinclair of Lochaline founded Lochaline village.

 The coastal village is situated at the mouth of Loch Aline, on the northern shore of the Sound of Mull.
 A ferry operates regularly over to Fishnish on the Isle of Mull.

 Population

 The current population of Lochaline is around 200 people.

 In 1930, some Gaelic-speaking residents of the archipelago of St Kilda were evacuated by Williamina Barclay and relocated to Lochaline.
 Many of them lived and settled in Lochaline, although with some difficulty.